The R.I.S.K. (Resources, Innovation, Skills, & Knowledge) program is back for 2018!

 *The R.I.S.K.
 Program is generously funded by the Ontario 2017/18 Mulitcultural Community Capacity Grant and Friends of Community Schools.

 It was an incredible experience all together.
 I went in for the workshop without any expectations whatsoever.
 I faced my fears, especially with the flying angel trick, and learned quite a few things about theatre and media.
 All of us who were involved had unique talents and it was an honour being able to work together.

 Gargantua artists visit drama classes at high schools in underserved neighbourhoods and teach specific performance composition tools for the creation of original multi-disciplinary performance.
 Participants work as an ensemble, using structured improvisation techniques to discover physical, textual and vocal compositional skills and are encouraged to follow their creative impulses, developing their own movement, text and song, and learning to use the technological resources available to them (either via apps on their phones, or their school’s computers) to use technology as a player on the stage as a source of expression and adaptation.
 By the end, they are challenged to integrate all elements into original performance.

-Students from communities across the GTA are united for a 1-day intensive in a professional theatre downtown.
+Students from groups who participated in Phase 1 are united for a 1-day intensive in a professional theatre downtown.
 This provides students an opportunity to work with peers from diverse ethnic, geographical and economic backgrounds towards a common creative goal.
 Additional media experts join our artists to give advanced workshops on using technology in live performance.
 Participants are challenged to create their own original compositions as an ensemble and to experiment with the technology available at the theatre.
 The day ends with a public showing of their work to invited guests.

 RISK 2017 was generously supported by: